ChristophGmeiner/NDDE4_DataLake/README.md

 This Git repository shows how to script an etl process for loading data from json raw data (stored in an AWS S3 bucket), for creating fact and dimension tables from these files by transforming them using Apache Spark and save them back to the S3 bucket as csv files Basically it is a little bit similar to the third NDDE project (see here: https://github.com/ChristophGmeiner/NDDE3_DataWarehouse_AWS)

 This is done using Python (specifically the pyspark package).
+Data checks on boger datasets were processed on an AWS EMR cluster.

 ## Purpose of the Database sparkifydb